Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 1. Deploy iSCSI client Infrastructure using azuredeploy.json
 2. Run Create-iSCSITarget.ps1 on the on premise server iSCSI target
-3. Run Connect-toiSCSITarget.ps1 on the on iSCSI client server
+3. Run Connect-toiSCSITarget.ps1 on the on iSCSI client

 ## Adding iSCSI storage to existing VMs